 We got our idea funded…

-While seeking investment (separate blog How We Financed Our Brewery out in February), we were pitching and meeting investors so we weren’t making beer – a period of lot of spreadsheets and dinners.
+While seeking investment (separate blog How We Financed Our Brewery out in February), we were pitching and meeting investors so we weren’t making beer – a period of a lot of spreadsheets and dinners.
 Bates left Brew By Numbers on London’s Bermondsey Beer Mile a year ago to the day today – with just a few remaining examples of his work in the cellar – to go full time on planning the brewery with his business partner, me!
 At our pitches we relied on beer from Brixton Brewery’s – Atlantic APA, Five Points Brewery – XPA, and a few BA numbers from BBNo to share.
-We attribute much of the success at our pitches to sharing many of the UK’s great breweries beer and of course having Cloudwater‘s Paul Jones in the house to give a key note speech on his journey and what the future of UK beer lacks helped greatly.
+We attribute much of the success at our pitches to sharing many of the UK’s great breweries beer and of course having Cloudwater‘s Paul Jones in the house helped greatly.
+He gave a keynote speech on his journey and what the future of UK beer lacks.